meeshkan/freddo/readme.md

 ### freddo.ensure()

-Asserts the `boolean` response of the preceding functions
+Asserts the `boolean` response of the preceding functions.

 ### expr(pattern)

-Returns an `Expression object` that can be passed as an `expression` parameter to the `freddo.body` function (see above) so as to find a value matching the `pattern`
+Returns an `Expression object` that can be passed as an `expression` parameter to the `freddo.body` function (see above) so as to find a value matching the `pattern`.

 #### pattern